 Before his tenure with the U.S. Attorney’s Office, Mr. Fuchs practiced with Munger, Tolles & Olson and Davis Polk & Wardwell.
 He served as a law clerk to the Honorable Cynthia Holcomb Hall in the U.S. Court of Appeals for the Ninth Circuit.
 Mr. Fuchs graduated cum laude from the University of Chicago Law School in 1992, where he was a member of the Law Review.
 He earned his B.A. degree cum laude from Duke University in 1989.

 Mr. Fuchs is a member of the California Bar, a board member of the Federal Bar Association, active in the American Bar Association, and has repeatedly been named a Southern California Super Lawyer in the fields of white collar criminal prosecution and criminal defense.
-He has also been recognized by The Best Lawyers in America in the areas of Criminal Defense: White Collar Law, Commercial Litigation, Regulatory Enforcement Litigation, and Securities Litigation.
+Most recently, he was selected by his peers as Lawyer of the Year in the 2022 edition of The Best Lawyers in America® in the area of Regulatory Enforcement.
+He has also been recognized in the areas of Criminal Defense: White Collar Law, Commercial Litigation, Regulatory Enforcement Litigation, and Securities Litigation.